Emmages | Strategic Corporate Event Photography

 • Speaker portraits for press

-Usage: website, social, sponsor reports (perpetual)
+Usage: Website, social, sponsor reports (perpetual)

-Access: backstage + press riser
+Access: Backstage + press riser

-Style: candid editorial, warm tones
+Style: Candid editorial, warm tones

 Planner Checklist (Copyable)

-• Share sponsor logos & signage specs
+• Share sponsor logos and signage specs

-• Confirm photographer access & load-in window
+• Confirm access and load-in window

 • List top 3 storytelling priorities

-• Schedule a 10–15 minute pre-event alignment call
+• Schedule 10–15 minute pre-event alignment call

-• Confirm same-day selects and delivery time (if needed)
+• Confirm same-day select workflow (if needed)

 • Provide VIP list and short bios